opentk/opentk.net/learn/chapter1/1-creating-a-window.md

 public class Game : GameWindow
 ```

-Now your class is operable as a basic window.
-This is good, but this limits you customizations.
+Now your class is a basic window.
+This is good, but by itself, you can't do anything with it.
 There are plenty of ways you can customize your `GameWindow`, but in this tutorial we're going to create a simple constructor to let us set the width, height, and title of the window.
 We do this by overriding a `base` constructor included with OpenTK:

 ```cs
 public Game(int width, int height, string title) : base(width, height, GraphicsMode.Default, title) { }